Tnixc/lucid/README.md

 ### Option 1: Download Pre-built Binary

 1. Download the latest release from the [Releases](../../releases) page
-2. Move `EyeStrainApp.app` to your Applications folder
+2. Move `Lucid.app` to your Applications folder
 3. Launch the app
 4. Grant necessary permissions when prompted